Everything we know about the Brooklyn subway shooting

 Brooklyn subway shooting: Everything we know about the attack

-Police are reportedly searching for a man wearing a gas mask and an orange construction vest
+Investigators are still searching for the suspected gunman identified as 62-year-old Frank R James

-Multiple people were shot inside a Brooklyn subway station where authorities found “several undetonated devices” on Tuesday morning.
+A manhunt is underway for a suspect who opened fire inside a Brooklyn subway station during rush hour on Tuesday morning.

 Police responded to the 36th Street station in the Sunset Park neighbourhood at about 8.30am after receiving reports of smoke inside the station.

-At least 10 people sustained gunshots and six others injured have been taken to hospitals, officials said at a press conference, noting that no one appeared to have life-threatening injuries.
+At least 10 people sustained gunshots and more than a dozen others were wounded but none appeared to have life-threatening injuries, officials said at a press conference.

-As of 12pm no arrests have been named as authorities were said to be searching for a man wearing a gas mask and a green construction vest.

-The NYPD issued a description of the suspected gunman as a Black male about 5’5”, 180 pounds and wearing a gray sweatshirt.
+As of 11am Wednesday, investigators were still searching for the suspected gunman identified as 62-year-old Frank R James as police face mounting questions over how he was able to escape.

 Witness Roddy Broke tweeted: “Either shots or a bomb went off at 36th Street.
 Scariest moment of my life, man.”